nandinip10/drag-drop/README.md

-# drag-drop
+# Drag-Drop
 ## Setting-Up the project
-Download the zip file and extract it. (make sure all the three files i.e index.html, styles.css and script.js are in the same folder)
+1. Download the zip file and extract it. (make sure all the three files i.e index.html, styles.css and script.js are in the same folder)
-Simple open the html file in any web browser to view the website.
+2. Simple open the html file in any web browser to view the website.